klapaukh/StudentGenerator/README.md

 # StudentGenerator

-Scripts to generate fake university students and associated data
+This project aims to generate fake data about students for the purposes of testing visualisation tools.
+The scripts attempt to generate believable students within an engineering program.